 Now you know some of the best pokemon in Pokemon Quest, you should head over to our Pokemon Quest Recipes Guide to learn the best ways to get them.

 How to Build the Best Team in Pokemon Quest

-There are lots of different options to consider when building a team in Pokemon Quest.
+There are lots of different options to consider when building a team in Pokemon Quest, meaning it's not just about putting together the best pokemon.
 Different Expeditions call for different teams from time to time, but there are some general tips and tricks, and bases you need to cover to ensure you have the best possible chance at surviving each wave.
 We’ve gathered them together in the following list: